 TNG: The Hunted Genetically enhanced soldiers appear in TNG: "The Hunted".
 They were designed by the Angosians to be the ultimate soldiers with unnatural abilities, and they were never meant to be integrated into the Angosian society.
 Picard condemns the practice of breeding soldiers, but ultimately it is once again mostly the result of genetic engineering that is in the focus of interest, as the soldiers are trying to take over the planet.
 Still, there is a reconciling tone in the end when it becomes obvious that the super-soldiers are not intrinsically bad and that there may be a peaceful solution of the conflict.

 TNG: The Masterpiece Society This episode shows a human colony on Moab IV that is based on a genetic balance, meaning that each member of this society is bred to have certain abilities and characteristics.
 Whilst none of them is supernatural, selection is clearly a form of tampering with human life instead of leaving that to nature.
 This is the most controversial treatise on genetic engineering so far, even though once again the practice itself is not in the center of interest.
 Almost everyone one the Enterprise is not fond of the idea that the natural development of a human being should be replaced with a predetermined career.
 The critics include Picard who always votes in favor of individuality (especially after his Borg experience), Worf who is opposed to anything unnatural, as well as Geordi who quickly recognizes that disabled embryos would be denied their right to develop.
 Only Deanna is attracted by the perfect harmony of the colony, which may also have to do with her interest in the colony leader Aaron Conor.
-But the focus of attention shifts in the following, when it becomes clear that a paradise would be destroyed.
-It turns into one of the many episodes dealing with the Prime Directive, only that it wouldn't apply here because the settlers are human.
-In the end, even Picard admits that disturbing the colony's genetic balance by letting some of the colonists leave may have been worse than its destruction.
-This is clearly hypocritical, because the colony would hardly need a genetic balance if all were doomed to die, as Worf and Riker correctly object.
+But the focus of attention shifts in the following, when it becomes clear that the alleged paradise has been contaminated.
+It turns into one of the many episodes dealing with the Prime Directive, even though it wouldn't apply here because the settlers are human.
+In the eyes of the colonist Martin, disturbing the colony's genetic balance by letting some of the colonists leave is even worse than its destruction.
+This is clearly hypocritical, because the colony would hardly need a genetic balance if all were doomed to die, as Worf and Riker correctly object, but even Picard acknowledges that a paradise is being destroyed.
 Still, Picard's stance does not really touch the issue whether genetic engineering is wrong or right.
 Picard merely acknowledges that, irrespective of its inception, this colony has developed its own characteristics, its own culture that deserves to be preserved.

 DS9: A Man Alone The episode creates the impression that cloning is anything but commonplace, although the technology is rather well-known.
 The ethical impact of cloning is not really discussed, as it is just an aspect of a murder mystery here.
 Yet, we learn that killing one's clone is punishable as murder under Bajoran law, which sheds new light on what Riker did in TNG: "Up the Long Ladder".
 It is mentioned only in a side note that the clone of Ibudan that Bashir created in this episode is kept alive and is allowed to conduct a normal life.
 We don't learn far he was developed in the end, how he would gain the necessary knowledge and experience and whether Bashir has a bad conscience for playing god, even if it was unwittingly.